If something happens by a Twist of Fate, it happens by chance and it is strange, interesting, or unfortunate in some way.

 Currently, in Ireland there are no clinical guidelines in place for the reporting of Breast Density

-Should it be left to chance, or happen in a strange or unfortunate way?
+Discovering you have Dense Breasts should not be left to chance, or happen in a strange or unfortunate way.

 A woman’s Breast Density can only be determined by mammography.

-Is it ironic then, perhaps a cruel twist of fate for some women, that the one person who can identify this potential Breast Cancer risk, is not obliged to inform her about it.
+It’s cruel twist of fate when the person who can see you have this Breast Cancer risk, is not obliged to inform about it.

 When the radiologist reading your mammogram can see that you have Dense Breasts, should you not be told?
-Beingdense advocates that women should be advised of all their riskfactors, including breast density.
+Beingdense advocates that all women should be advised of their breast density.